Sign in

 Types of home heating systems.

 There are two main types of water-based systems: hot water systems and steam systems.
-Water is heated in either a cast iron or steel boiler before it is dispersed throughout your home.
+In either system, water is heated within a cast iron or steel boiler before being circulated throughout your home.

 In a hot water system, the heated water is circulated through radiators or baseboards.